Church's Ministry Among Jewish People: History

+Overseas mission

 The London Jews Society was the first such society to work on a global basis.
 In 1836, two missionaries were sent to Jerusalem: Dr. Albert Gerstmann, a physician, and Melville Bergheim, a pharmacist, who opened a clinic that provided free medical services.
 By 1844, it had become a 24-bed hospital.

 In its heyday, the society had over 250 missionaries.
 It supported the creation of the post of Anglican Bishop in Jerusalem in 1841, and the first incumbent was one of its workers, Michael Solomon Alexander.
 The society was active in the establishment of Christ Church, Jerusalem, the oldest Protestant church in the Middle East, completed in 1849.

 In 1863, the society purchased property outside the walls of the Old City of Jerusalem.
 In 1897, they opened a hospital on the site, designed by architect Arthur Beresford Pite.
 Today, the building houses the Anglican International School Jerusalem, which is operated by the society.